 - Chapter Email Newsletters.
 Some chapters use free or paid versions of MailChimp to produce weekly or monthly newsletters for its members.
 This can be a good way to keep your membership engaged, but it does require a volunteer to create and update the content of the newsletter

 - NEMBA Events Email.
-All of your chapter rides, volunteer events and meetings should be listed on NEMBA’s website.
-This will also allow them to be included in NEMBA weekly events email that goes out to about 10K riders.
+All of your chapter rides, volunteer events and meetings should be listed on NEMBA’s Upcoming Rides & Events page.
+This will also allow them to be included in NEMBA's newsletter email that goes out to about 5K riders.

-- Membership Database.If you wish to send out announcements directly to your current members, you can do so by sending the text of what you wish transmitted to Philip Keyes.
-He will use the database to make sure that everyone receives your update.
+- Membership Database.If you wish to send out announcements directly to your current members, you can do so by sending the text of what you wish transmitted to the NEMBA Office.
+We will use the database to make sure that everyone receives your update.
 This is especially valuable for meeting announcements, fundraisers, or other chapter-wide events.

 - Chapter Web Page.
-Each chapter has its own chapter web page on nemba.org which lists all the latest chapter news, rides and events.
-Someone in your chapter leadership should be dedicated to reviewing this content and making sure that all chapter events are posted on nemba.org.
-If your chapter needs assistance creating content for the website, they can contact email@example.com or firstname.lastname@example.org.
+Each chapter has its own chapter web page on NEMBA.org which lists all the latest chapter news, rides and events.
+Someone in your chapter leadership should be dedicated to reviewing this content and making sure that all chapter events are posted.
+If your chapter needs assistance creating content for the website, they can contact the NEMBA Office.
 The chapter web page also lists the main riding areas for each chapter.

 - Chapter websites.
 Some chapters also maintain their own individual websites.
 While this can be a benefit to the chapter, it’s critical to have an active webmaster volunteer to make sure that content is up to date.
 Some chapters have folded their websites into NEMBA’s Chapter page since it requires much less work to maintain.